royw/Versio/README.rst

 Four version schemes are included::

-    * Simple3VersionScheme which supports 3 numerical part versions (A.B.C where A, B, and C are integers)
+    * **Simple3VersionScheme** which supports 3 numerical part versions (A.B.C where A, B, and C are integers)
-    * Simple4VersionScheme which supports 4 numerical part versions (A.B.C.D where A, B, C, and D are integers)
+    * **Simple4VersionScheme** which supports 4 numerical part versions (A.B.C.D where A, B, C, and D are integers)
-    * Pep440VersionScheme which supports PEP 440 (http://www.python.org/dev/peps/pep-0440/) versions
+    * **Pep440VersionScheme** which supports PEP 440 (http://www.python.org/dev/peps/pep-0440/) versions
       (N[.N]+[{a|b|c|rc}N][.postN][.devN])
-    * PerlVersionScheme which supports 2 numerical part versions where the second part is at least two digits (A.BB where A and B are integers and B is zero padded on the left.
+    * **PerlVersionScheme** which supports 2 numerical part versions where the second part is at least two digits (A.BB where A and B are integers and B is zero padded on the left.
 For example:  1.02, 1.34, 1.567)

-If you don't specify which version scheme the version instance uses, then it will use the first scheme from the SupportedVersionSchemes list that successfully parses the version string
+If you don't specify which version scheme the version instance uses, then it will use the first scheme from the **SupportedVersionSchemes** list that successfully parses the version string

-By default, Pep440VersionScheme is the supported scheme.
+By default, **Pep440VersionScheme** is the supported scheme.
 To change to a different list of schemes, use the **Version.set_supported_version_schemes(schemes)**.
 For example::

     from versio.version_scheme import Simple3VersionScheme, PerlVersionScheme
     Version.set_supported_version_schemes([Simple3VersionScheme, PerlVersionScheme])

-In addition, you may define your own version scheme by extending VersionScheme.
+In addition, you may define your own version scheme by creating a new VersionScheme instance.

 The VersionScheme class defines the version scheme.